Road Closures & Uphill Restrictions

 An uphill restriction will only be initiated when BOTH resort and roadside parking availability is at capacity and can no longer safely support additional vehicles at that time.
 An uphill restriction is not a full road closure (such as when avalanche mitigation is occuring) and some traffic will be permitted.

-Visitors are advised to adjust travel to off-peak days and times where possible and to plan ahead by checking the UDOT Traffic App, the UDOT Cottonwoods website and social media channels and resort information before heading up the Cottonwood Canyons.
+Visitors are advised to adjust travel to off-peak days and times where possible and to plan ahead by checking the UDOT Traffic App, UDOT Cottonwoods website, social media, and resort information before heading up the Cottonwood Canyons.

 Cottonwood Canyons Road Closures & Uphill Restrictions Frequently Asked Questions (FAQ)